ringcentral/integration-blog/_posts/2019-05-24-use-react-hooks-with-storage-as-global-state-management.md

 [Hooks](https://reactjs.org/docs/hooks-intro.html) was added in React 16.8.
 With hooks, we can use state and other React features without writing a class.

-With `useState`, we can read and setState in function component:
+With `useState`, we can read and set state in function components:

 ```js
 import React, { useState } from 'react';